ruhulsbu/BengaliWordEmbeddings/README.md

 # BengaliWordEmbeddings

 Codebase will be updated soon.
-Pleae download the embeddings from the following link:
+Pleae download the embeddings from the following links:

 - 200 Dimensional CBOW Model: